13th December, 2022

 Nuisance dust is still a hazard that should be controlled.
 Exposure to any dust in excessive amounts can create breathing problems.
 A dusty workplace may also create slip hazards, clog up buttons, or block up ventilation, filters or other safety measures.

 Hazardous dust is a dust type that, if inhaled, can cause damage to health, above and beyond irritation.
+It has all of the same hazards as nuisance dust (listed above), plus long-term health damage.

 Certain dust, such as flour dust and some wood dust, for example, are known to cause occupational asthma.